 Inline composable functions and their parent scope impact

-modifier = Modifier.padding(top = 20.dp)This is used to ensure the Surface remains visible on the screen, as it would otherwise be hidden by the button.
-However, to arrange elements vertically, we typically use The Column composable.
-Let's remove the modifier parameter and The Surface composable, and use Column Composable to arrange the Text and the Button vertically
+modifier = Modifier.padding(top = 20.dp)This keeps Surface visible on screen, since it would otherwise be covered by the button.
+But to arrange elements vertically, Column is the more natural choice.
+Dropping the modifier and the Surface composable, and using Column instead to stack Text and Button vertically:

 val recompositionCount = mutableStateOf(0)